QuadSpinner/Gaea-Docs/source/Guide/0-Workflows/Graph.md

 ### Drop Behavior
 Drop a node on a connection to have it interject itself between two nodes.
 Drop it on another node to have it be parented to that node.
 If another sibling node exists, the new node will be organized automatically.

-Alternatively, you can drag an unconnected node, that already exists, on to a connection by pressing `Shift` key and it will interject itself.
+Alternatively, you can drag an unconnected node which already exists onto a connection by pressing `Shift` key and it will interject itself.

 ### Auto Layout
 Even the most complicated graphs can be automatically organized.
 Just press `F4` in the graph.